danielabar/meblog/src/markdown/rails-kafka-consumer.md

     @errors = []
   end

-  # The `process` method returns true if update succeeded, false otherwise.
+  # The `process` method returns true if update succeeded, false otherwise,
+  # with an array of error messages.
   def process
+    # Instantiate the form object with the message payload
     product_inventory_form = ProductInventoryForm.new(payload)

+    # If the "form" is valid, update product inventory, and return true.
+    # Otherwise, populate `errors` from form validation messages, and return false.
     if product_inventory_form.valid?
       update_product(product_inventory_form)
       true
     else
+      # Use the splat operator `*` to push each element of the form objects'
+      # validation messages to the service `errors` array.
       errors.push(*product_inventory_form.errors.full_messages)
       false
     end